Dakabin railway station

-Dakabin railway station is located on the North Coast line in Queensland, Australia.
-It serves the suburbs of Dakabin and Kurwongbah in the City of Moreton Bay.
+Dakabin is a railway station operated by Queensland Rail on the Caboolture and Nambour/Gympie North lines.
+It opened in 1888 and serves the Moreton Bay suburbs of Dakabin and Kurwongbah.
+It is a ground level station, featuring two side platforms.

 Services

 Dakabin station is served by all Citytrain network services from Nambour and Caboolture to Central, many continuing to Springfield Central, Ipswich and Rosewood.